SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Got on the notion that reason was derived from experience
 		* Human nature is essentially good, and character is shaped by education and upbringing
 		* Hence, good societies w/ good education will create a better society
+		* Man process natural + inalienable rights to life, liberty, and... property?
+		* Political communities are formed by popular consent
+		* Had huge influence across the Atlantic
+		*